niplav/site/eccentric.md

 Lots of these ideas aren't mine, and I have tried to attribute them wherever I could find the source.
-If guess that if they were implemented (not sure whether that's possible: legality & all that) I'd very likely become very unpopular in polite society.
+If guess that if they were implemented (not sure whether that's possible: legality & all that) I'd likely become unpopular in polite society.
 But the resulting discourse would absolutely be worth it.

 | Intervention                                      | Cost           |
 | :------------------------------------------------ | -------------- |